Streetcars in Washington, D.C.: Columbia Railway

-Anacostia and Potomac River
+Anacostia and Potomac River Railroad

 The Anacostia and Potomac River Railroad was chartered on May 5, 1870.
-It wasn't given approval by Congress until February 18, 1875, but it was constructed that year.
-The streetcars traveled from the Arsenal and crossed the Navy Yard Bridge to Uniontown (now Historic Anacostia) to Nichols Avenue SE (now Martin Luther King Avenue) and V Street SE where a car barn and stables were maintained by the company.
-In 1888 the Anacostia and Potomac River expanded from the Navy Yard to Congressional Cemetery, and past Garfield Park to the Center Market (now the National Archives) in downtown.
+It received Congressional approval on February 18, 1875, and it was built that year.
+The streetcars traveled from the Arsenal and crossed the Navy Yard Bridge to Uniontown (now Historic Anacostia) to Nichols Avenue SE (now Martin Luther King Avenue) and V Street SE, where a car barn and stables were maintained by the company.
+In 1888, the Anacostia and Potomac River expanded from the Navy Yard to Congressional Cemetery, and past Garfield Park to the Center Market (now the National Archives) in downtown.
 It also expanded up Nichols Avenue past the Government Hospital for the Insane (now St. Elizabeths Hospital).

-Capitol, North O Street and South Washington
+Capitol, North O Street and South Washington Railway

 The last streetcar company to begin operation during the horsecar era was the Capitol, North O Street and South Washington Railway.
 It was incorporated on March 3, 1875, and began operation later that year.
 It ran on a circular route around downtown D.C.
-A P Street NW track was added in 1876.
+A track on P Street NW was added in 1876.
 In 1881, the route was extended north and south on 11th Street West and tracks were rerouted across the Mall.
 It changed its name to the Belt Railway on February 18, 1893.